 It was a simple tossed salad that put me over the edge.
 Not the salad itself, mind you.
 But where the salad showed up in the recipe I was skimming in a cookbook whose name I don’t even recall.
 The lettuces and vinaigrette were tossed together in a bowl, as is a perfectly normal thing to do.
 Except that these lettuces were to serve as the bed for roasted beets (among other accoutrements).
 And the very next step in the recipe was to roast said beets.
-As every minute–45 to 60 or so depending on size–ticks by with those beets in the oven, the greens are visibly pained by having been dressed too soon, collapsing into a wilty mass.
+As every minute–45 to 60 or so depending on size–ticks by with those beets in the oven, the greens become more and more of a wilty mass.

 I realized that while experienced cooks could easily make necessary mental adjustments and wait to toss the lettuce just before serving, others following the recipe exactly would have disappointing results.
 Which has the distinct possibility of leaving that person feeling they did something wrong or they’re a bad cook, if not both.
-And I get frustrated on their behalf, as I have so many other times seeing similar problems in recipes.
+And I got frustrated on their behalf, as I have so many other times seeing similar problems in recipes.

 When the frustration began to clear that particular day, my attention turned to what it is I’ve learned about writing recipes over the years that provides a lens for spotting problems like that one.
 My hodge-podge accumulation of experience, understanding, insights and expertise grew gradually over the years without me giving it particular thought.
 It’s the product of having spent time in the kitchen with fabulous cooks (starting with my mom), from working with amazing mentors, from fellow food writers and from working on a few dozen cookbooks (in various capacities from sole author to editor) and many magazine articles: I’ve written/edited/tested/etc. over 3300 recipes—and counting.
 Then there’s all the off-the-clock time I spend just playing around in the kitchen.